nsbradford/ai-devtool-leaderboard/README.md

-# AI DevTool Adoption Tracker
+# ✨ AI DevTool Adoption Tracker

-A dashboard tracking the adoption of AI code review tools across open-source GitHub repositories.
+A dashboard tracking the adoption of AI developer tools across open-source GitHub repositories.

-Currently indexes Code Review bots, indexing for code generation bots is coming soon.
+Currently tracks only Code Review bots, tracking for code generation bots is coming soon.

+## How it works

 The data pipeline runs daily for the previous day, and has been backfilled from July 2023 onwards.

-## How it works

 - List of tracked devtools is in [devtools.json](/src/devtools.json)
 - Data source: [GH Archive](https://www.gharchive.org/)'s BigQuery dataset.
 We currently only search over PR Review events.